Antman295/SBA_308/README.md

 This was done with the use of JavaScript and the code was created inside Microsoft Visual Studio Code.
 Everything was submitted to a GitHub Repository:

 [Link to my Github] https://github.com/Antman295

+## Acknowledgement

+[To compare submission date and due date as date objects and not as string objects] https://www.freecodecamp.org/news/compare-two-dates-in-javascript/